griffio/griffio.github.io/knowledgebase.md

 Secure web apps
 - Authentication, Authorisation, CSRF, XSS, Sessions, CORS, CSP, Headers, Passwords, Injection, Encryption
+- XSS is the most compromising as all can circumvent the other mechanisms
+- Context based - data place holder should be like SQL binding parameters

 Chain of trust
 - Downloading Putty is not safe